SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.9.md

 #### DataMiner Cube - System Center: Clicking “Failover...” would incorrectly show the Failover configuration of the DMA to which you were connected \[ID_30535\]

-When, in the *Agents* section of *System Center*, you selected a DataMiner Agent and clicked *Failover... *to check its Failover configuration, the *Failover Config* window would incorrectly always show the Failover configuration of the DataMiner Agent to which you were connected.
+When, in the *Agents* section of *System Center*, you selected a DataMiner Agent and clicked *Failover* to check its Failover configuration, the *Failover Config* window would incorrectly always show the Failover configuration of the DataMiner Agent to which you were connected.

 #### DataMiner Cube - Tab layout: Clicking e.g. an element multiple times would incorrectly each time open a new instance of the card in question \[ID_30541\]